TheImagingSource/tiscamera/doc/pages/gige-daemon.rst

 The gige-daemon is a daemon that keeps track of available GigE devices.

-Searching the network for available devices takes time, thus it is preferable to have a local list available when a device shall be opened.
+Searching the network for available devices takes time, making it preferable to have a local list available when a device is opened.

 Available options
 =================